 what is a uri

 URI stands for "Uniform Resource Identifier."
-A URI is a string used to identify or refer to a resource.
+It is a string used to identify or point to a resource.
 This resource can be a file, a web page, or a service.
-URI ensures the unique identification of resources on a global scale.
+URI ensures that resources are uniquely identified on a global scale.

 https://www.example.com/index.html

 This example is a URI that identifies a web resource.
-However, URIs are not limited to web addresses; they can also include email addresses and other types of resources.
+However, URI does not only cover web addresses; email addresses and other types of resources can also be URIs.

 URL stands for "Uniform Resource Locator."
-A URL is a type of URI that specifies where a resource is located and how to access it.
-URL is one of the most common formats used to address a resource.
+It is a type of URI that specifies the location of a resource and how to access it.
+URL is one of the most common formats used to specify the address of a resource.

 A URL consists of the following components:

-• Protocol: The communication method used to access the resource, such as https.
+• Protocol: The communication method used to access the resource.
+For example, https.

-• Domain Name: The address of the server where the resource is located, such as www.example.com.
+• Domain Name: The address of the server where the resource is located.
+For example, www.example.com.

-• Path: The directory used to access a specific resource on the server, such as /index.html.
+• Path: The directory used to access a specific resource on the server.
+For example, /index.html.

 https://www.example.com/products/item123

-URI and URL are often used interchangeably, but there are important differences:
+URI and URL are often used interchangeably, but there are important differences between them:

-• Definition: URI is a general term that identifies or refers to a resource.
+• Definition: URI is a general term that identifies or points to a resource.
 URL is a subset of URI that specifies the location of the resource.

-• Focus: URI focuses on identifying the resource, whereas URL focuses on how to access the resource.
+• Focus: URI focuses on identifying the resource.
+URL focuses on how to access the resource.

 • Scope: Every URL is a URI, but not every URI is a URL.
 For example, a URN (Uniform Resource Name) is a type of URI that identifies a resource but does not specify its location.